taiki-e/cargo-llvm-cov/README.md

 cargo llvm-cov report --lcov # generate report without tests
 ```

+Note: To include coverage for doctests you also need to pass `--doctests` to `cargo llvm-cov report`.

 ### Get coverage of C/C++ code linked to Rust library/binary

 Set `CC`, `CXX`, `LLVM_COV`, and `LLVM_PROFDATA` environment variables to Clang/LLVM compatible with the LLVM version used in rustc, and run cargo-llvm-cov with `--include-ffi` flag.